James Costos: Career

-Costos was appointed in October 2020, to the board of the directors of Grifols S.A., a Spanish global biotherapeutics company listed on the IBEX 35.
+Costos was appointed in October 2020, to the board of directors of Grifols S.A., a Spanish global biotherapeutics company listed on the IBEX 35.
 Grifols employs 24,000 people and had revenues of 5.1 billion euros in 2019, which grew by 13.6%, while net profit increased by 4.8% to 625 million euros.

 Grifols began Phase 3 clinical trials in patients with COVID-19 with its therapeutic manufactured in Clayton, North Carolina.
-Grifols is manufacturing the experimental therapy from the plasma of healthy, recovered COVID-19 patients, and was first to deploy a large-scale collection of this plasma, as well as the first to manufacture and deliver the clinical anti-SARS-CoV-2 hyperimmune globulin.
+Grifols is manufacturing the experimental therapy from the plasma of healthy, recovered COVID-19 patients, and was the first to deploy a large-scale collection of this plasma, as well as the first to manufacture and deliver the clinical anti-SARS-CoV-2 hyperimmune globulin.

+Costos resigned his position from the Grifols Board of Directors, with his resignation becoming effective in May 2024, citing that his term was naturally expiring and that his other commitments wouldn't allow him to devote the necessary time to carry out his entrusted task as director.

-In October 2021, Costos was appointed to the Human Rights Campaign Board of Directors and the HRC Foundation Board of Directors.
+In October 2021, Costos was appointed to the Human Rights Campaign Board of Directors and the HRC Foundation board of directors.
 When Costos was appointed U.S. Ambassador in 2013, the Human Rights Campaign said "Costos is a true citizen of the world, he has incredible global business experience and is a respected and innovative leader.
 He has solid business and political relationships at the highest levels and a proven commitment to community, philanthropy, human rights, and democracy that make him an outstanding choice to be the nation's next Ambassador to Spain.”

 President Biden, in June 2022, appointed Costos to the J. William Fulbright Foreign Scholarship Board, an “educational and cultural exchange” network that connects students and professionals to international graduate and study programs.
-Costos said, “It’s a great privilege to continue the work I did when I was at the embassy, I always wanted to spend a lot of my time with the next generation of folks who are coming up behind us, because they will be our future leaders, and we have to invest our time and our resources in them."
+Costos said, “It's a great privilege to continue the work I did when I was at the embassy, I always wanted to spend a lot of my time with the next generation of folks who are coming up behind us, because they will be our future leaders, and we have to invest our time and our resources in them."